bida20-045/BankNote-Recognition/README.md

 # Banknote Recognition in Automated Vending Machines using MobileNetV2 CNN achitecture
+##email me for the dataset

 ## Overview

-This project focuses on implementing a Botswana Pula banknote recognition system for use in automated vending machines.
+This project focuses on implementing a **Botswana Pula** banknote recognition system for use in automated vending machines.
 The goal is to develop a robust and efficient solution that accurately identifies and classifies banknotes, enabling seamless transactions in vending machines.

 ## Getting Started